cgHome/homey.myStrom/README.md

 * To add myStrom devices, you have to use the myStrom-App at the moment.
 * If you have problems after the upgrade, register all devices new.

+**Important note for Buttons**

+Keep in mind that in order for the Button or Button+ to respond to any of these requests they have to be in the configuration mode:

+* Button: (Re-)Connect the button to a power source with the provided USB cable.
+Press the button and after some time it should become visible in the network.
+* Button+: Open the back of the button by rotating it clockwise.
+Remove the batteries and reinsert them.
+The Button+ should now be visible.

 ---

 ## Devices